Ariel Torres

 Ariel Torres Gutierrez (born November 6, 1997) is an American karateka.
 He won one of the bronze medals in the men's kata event at the 2020 Summer Olympics in Tokyo, Japan.
 At the 2019 Pan American Games held in Lima, Peru, he won the silver medal in the men's kata event.
+He won gold at the 2023 Pan American Games held in Santiago, Chile.

 He qualified at the World Olympic Qualification Tournament in Paris, France to represent the United States at the 2020 Summer Olympics in Tokyo, Japan.

+He won one of the bronze medals in the men's individual kata event at the 2023 World Karate Championships held in Budapest, Hungary.
+He won the silver medal in the men's kata event at the 2025 World Games held in Chengdu, China.